vmware-archive/nerpa/CONTRIBUTING.md

 # Contributing to the Nerpa project
 The Nerpa team welcomes contributions from the community.
 Before you start working with Nerpa, please read our [Developer Certificate of Origin](https://cla.vmware.com/dco).
-All contributions to this repository must be signed as described on this pace.
-Your signature certifies that you wrote the patch or have the right to pass it on as an open-source path.
+All contributions to this repository must be signed as described on this page.
+Your signature certifies that you wrote the patch or have the right to pass it on as an open-source patch.

 Contributor guidelines help us stay on top of things.
 These contributing guidelines were heavily modeled after Puppet's [[Contributing Guidelines](https://github.com/puppetlabs/puppet/blob/main/CONTRIBUTING.md).
 Both DDlog and P4 are fast-moving technologies, available on increasing numbers of platforms.
 We want to keep it as easy as possible to contribute changes that make things work for you.